Presenters & Panel Moderators

 - Darren McDermott, Team Leader, EU Support to Higher Education in the ASEAN Region (SHARE 2020-2022)

-This panel session of thought leaders will explore different models for how regions and countries have worked together to create new approaches for delivering office, trusted information about citizens and their academic studies.
-How to deliver a national level digital exchange network and sharing of critical supporting information is contextually situated as each region and partnering organizations have varying technology capacities and governance contexts.
-Plus, opprtunities exist to advance access for learners who are struggling to represent their past academic studies when digital support options do not exist or are needing additional supports.
+This panel session of thought leaders will explore different models for how regions and countries have worked together to create new approaches for delivering official, trusted information about citizens and their academic studies.
+How to deliver a national level digital exchange network and sharing of critical supporting information is contextually situated as each region and partnering organization have varying technology capacities and governance contexts.
+Plus, opportunities exist to advance access for learners who are struggling to represent their past academic studies when digital support options do not exist or are needing additional supports.
 These experts will share their experiences and provide recommendations to enable digital solutions in region.

 Chief Research Officer, Institute for Future Engineering, Japan and GDN Board Member

 This session will introduce the typology of technology options available to those considering implementing credential exchange networks in their region.
-Representing the outcomes of a comprehensive research study, Koichi Nakasaki will share specific examples, their data architecture model, the governance frameworks, and more to aid participants in the session with considering the different approaches and rationales for why these are relevant to particular regions.
+Representing the outcomes of a comprehensive research study, Koichi Nakasaki will share specific examples, their data architecture model, the governance frameworks, and more to aid participants in the session with considering the different approaches and rationales for why these are relevant to particular regions. (presentation)

 – NETWORKING LUNCH-